Towards a Unified View on Visual Parameter-Efficient Transfer Learning: Introduction

-Our main contributions can be threefold as follows:\\ 1.
-We analyze different PETL techniques using the backbone model Swin Video Transformer for video-based tasks, providing a unified view via our V-PETL framework and investigating the importance of the fine-tuning position. \\ 2.
-Based on the comprehensive understanding of intrinsic differences between NLP and video data regarding data structures and pre-training mechanisms, we leverage prefix-tuning to our V-PETL with a new variation called PATT.\\ 3.
-Upon extensive ablation experiments regarding various effect factors, we empirically validate the promising parameter-accuracy trade-off achieved by our adjustable and easy-to-use PATT module, contributing to the existing literature of PETL techniques.
+The main contributions of this paper can be threefold as follows:\\ 1.
+We analyze different PETL techniques using the backbone model (i.e., LVM) Swin Video Transformer for video-based tasks, providing a unified view via our V-PETL framework and investigating the importance of the fine-tuning position. \\ 2.
+Based on the comprehensive understanding of intrinsic differences between NLP and vision data regarding data structures and pre-training mechanisms, we leverage prefix-tuning to our V-PETL with a new variation called PATT.\\ 3.
+Upon extensive ablation experiments regarding various effect factors, we empirically validate the promising parameter-accuracy trade-off achieved by our adjustable and easy-to-use PATT module, contributing to the existing literature of PETL techniques for making good use of future LVMs.